-It’s important to know how to determine square footage of a house, because incorrect square-footage figures for a property or individual rooms can have an impact on its sales or purchase price, property tax, and potential renovations.
+It’s important to know how to determine the square footage of a house because incorrect overall square footage figures for a property or individual rooms can impact its sales or purchase price, property tax, and potential renovations.

-In addition, many MLS’s (multiple listing services) require a listing’s square footage to be obtained from a specific source.
-So although you can do your own calculations, you might need to pay an approved professional to certify a number that can be used on your listing.
-Your real estate professional or local building department can tell you who that is.
+In addition, many MLS’s (multiple listing services) require a listing’s or home’s square footage to be obtained from a specific source.
+So although you can do your own calculations, you might need to pay an approved professional for measuring square footage and certify a number that can be used on your listing.
+One of the benefits of working with a real estate agent is that your real estate professional or local building department can tell you who that is.

-You probably can figure out how to calculate the square feet in a single room without any odd shapes.
-Just use a measuring tape or a laser measure to obtain its length and width.
-Multiply the two and you have the square footage.
+You can probably figure out how to calculate the square feet or square meter in a single room without any odd shapes.
+When measuring square footage, just use a measuring tape or a laser measure to obtain its length and width.
+Multiply the two, and you have the total area or square footage in sq ft (or square meter if using metric).
 If a floor plan is 15 feet wide by 10 feet long, then 15 by 10 is 150 square feet.

 What if you have a rectangular kitchen and a circular dining room?
 Don’t worry.
 Make use of this handy square footage calculator that tells you how to determine square footage of a house no matter what shape is thrown at you.
 Once you choose a shape, the calculator prompts you for the measurements needed for square footage.
 As the square footage calculator site mentions, many jobs, especially do-it-yourself jobs, require you to know the square footage of an area before you can intelligently buy supplies.
 This is true inside the house and outside in landscaping.

 Keep in mind that any finished square footage calculation depends on who’s doing the measuring.
+One of the many benefits of owning a home is that you can ensure exactly what this measurement is.
 For example, you might have measured the actual, livable space square footage between the interior walls.
 But many architects measure the square footage from the exterior wall.
-That’s why there often are discrepancies between a homeowner’s square-foot calculations and those of a real estate agent, builder, or related sources.
+That’s why there often are discrepancies between a homeowner’s square foot calculations and those of a real estate agent, builder, or related sources.

-As a general rule, many pros say, the square footage extends through the drywall and framing to the exterior of the wall.
-To do the same for your measurements, add 6 inches per measurement, they recommend.
+As a general rule, many pros say the square footage extends through the drywall and framing to the exterior of the wall.
+To do the same for your measurements, add 6 inches per measurement, as they recommend.